-Going back to the option, when you select the “Grouped Toggle Items” from the drop down, you will be able to edit the “collapsed” items.
-When you use the options from the “Main Options” section from below the “Currently Styling” section, they will apply on all the items.
+Going back to the option, when you select the “Grouped Toggle Items” from the drop-down, you will be able to edit the “collapsed” items.
+When you use the options from the “Main Options” section below the “Currently Styling” section, they will apply to all the items.

 Change text type